JesseAtSZ/JesseAtSZ/README.md

 ![header](https://github.com/JesseAtSZ/JesseAtSZ/blob/main/icon/header.png)

 ### Glad to see you here!
-I'm Jesse, a full-time database developer, working since 2018.
-I specialize in building middleware for database.
-I love designing systems that are light yet powerful, distributed yet synchronized.
-I also frequently blog about the world behind the screen which involves system designs, databases, middleware, servers, optimisation and also promising technologies.
+I'm Jesse, a full-time database developer, specializing in building middleware for database.
+With great enthusiasm and pursuit of designing systems that are light yet powerful, distributed yet synchronized, I keep on blogging about the world behind the screen, which involves system designs, databases, middleware, servers, optimisation as well as promising technologies.

 ## Rapidfire
 <table><tr><td valign="top" width="50%">